psu-arts-arch-3/art-203/course-orientation/online-ecosystem.md

 **Slack:** This third-party messaging app can used through a web browser, desktop app, or mobile app.
 You can communicate with the whole class or specific people, and I’ll use this to chime in on whatever questions arise during the week.

-**Adobe Creative Cloud: **The industry standard for media production—we'll use some of the Adobe programs throughout the course.
-So you'll have to purchase a monthly subscription, though you can wait until we get an assignment that requires it.
+**Adobe Creative Cloud: **The industry standard for media production.
+We'll use some of the Adobe programs throughout the course, so you'll have to purchase a monthly subscription, though you can wait until we get an assignment that requires it.
 Make sure you use the [student discount](http://www.adobe.com/creativecloud/buy/students.html).

 ### And of course...

 **Email:** Always a reliable way to get in contact with the instructor.
+You can also use the Inbox messenger in Canvas.

 ### Web Browsers